Can I let you in on a little secret, just between you and I?

 Do you want something?
 Do you want something ?
 Do you want ?
 Do you want something with a focus on family?
 Do you want something big where the entire evening is ?
 Do you want something ?
 Your wedding doesn't have to be one thing or follow one rule, but if you can at least imagine the tone of your wedding the decisions you are going to have, and, the jigsaw puzzle that an event really is, will fit together much more smoothly than when you are trying to shoehorn (or crowbar) it to fit together.
 Having an idea of the bigger picture instead of just having a list of criteria will make a big impact on creating a well-rounded event and viewing it as a whole will allow you to make seamless adjustments that may be as good if not better than the original idea.
 Even if you want completely contrary things, if you are honest with the kind of experience you want, you'll be prepared to start considering how you have to get there.
 At resorts like High Peaks Resort or Lake House you have a huge number of options for your wedding in one place and an experienced member of our team who can help you put the puzzle together; the more options you have the easier creating your unique event will be.

 When it comes down to it, memories are the most important thing to every couple I've ever worked with; their memories, their family's memories.
 So memories are a given, but how you remember and how you mark importance and meaning; that is left up to interpretation.
-Most wedding planners and wedding writers and wedding experts agree that photography is going to be the one thing you shouldn't even consider "getting crafty" with and I couldn't agree more; those photos are going to have the power of time travel.
+Most wedding planners, writers, and experts agree that photography is going to be the one thing you shouldn't even consider "getting crafty" with and I couldn't agree more; those photos are going to have the power of time travel.
 They will be able to bring you back to your wedding day and there is nothing worse than unflattering memories of one of the happiest moments of your life.

 When it comes down to it, the most important part of your special day is that it is exactly what you want to remember and at High Peaks Resort your team is in place to offer you the backup you need to ensure your wedding comes off seamlessly.